- Watercolor paper*

 - Tray/shallow dish

-*Watercolor paper absorbs the color the best, but if unavailable, use cardstock.
-Try not to use binder or printer paper, they don’t absorb as well.
+*Watercolor paper absorbs color the best, but if unavailable, use cardstock.
+Try not to use binder or printer paper as they don’t absorb as well.

 Recipe for Playful Learning!

-These colorful rainbow sheets will look great decorating the walls in your family room or your child’s bedroom!
+Combine science and visual art to create these colorful rainbow sheets that will look great displayed on the walls in your family room or your child’s bedroom!

-STEP 1: Working close to a sink, make sure the paper fits in the tray.
+STEP 1: Working close to a sink, make sure your paper fits into the tray before moving to the next step, (but don’t leave it in the tray yet).

 STEP 2: Pour a thin layer of milk into the tray, enough to completely coat the bottom.